DNA used in exoneration? No

 On November 13, 1977, Melvin Kanter and Charles Guccion were shot to death during a robbery of a hotdog stand on Chicago's north side.
 Perry Cobb and Darby Tillis, who knew nothing of the crime, were charged with the murders and sentenced to death.
-No physical evidence linked either one to the killing.
-Perry and Darby did not know one another.
+No physical evidence linked either one to the killing; furthermore, Perry and Darby did not know one another.

 The prosecution’s case relied on the testimony of Phyllis Santini, who went to the police with a story implicating Perry and Darby.
 Both men professed their innocence, but police found a watch resembling that worn by one of the victims in Perry’s room.
 Perry claimed that he bought the watch for $10 from Santini's boyfriend, Johnny Brown.